neoreact-cat/blog/_posts/2018-01-21-population.md

 All regions are united for eight federal districts. <br/>
 Each of them has a huge territory and population as shown at the following map:

-*Disclaimer: Google Charts engine disallowing to display the Crimea as part of Russia* <br/>

 <table width="100%">
     <tr>
         <td>